A Day's Work On Delhi's Mountain Of Trash

 Rahim never went to school.
 He moved here 19 years ago from the city that was then called Calcutta.
 He married a local woman, and they have four children.
 The family lives in a slum sandwiched between the landfill and a modern new metro station.

-Every day at noon, Rahim climbs the trash mountain — in flip-flops.
+Every day at noon, Rahim climbs the trash mountain — in sandals.
 He prefers to go at the hottest time of day, when there's less competition.
 Sometimes his 8-year-old daughter Chandini comes with him.

 There's a switchback road, as wide as a highway, which dump trucks have bulldozed, zigzagging back and forth up the mountain.
 But Rahim can't use that.
 Foot traffic is forbidden.